North-South African Transport Corridor

 Main languages: English.

-The North-South Corridor belongs to the African Civilisation.
+The North-South Corridor belongs to African Civilization.

 - Central African Economic Area